 Some nerve cells communicate with chemicals, too.
 Those are called neuro (for nerve) endocrine cells.

 When a cell grows abnormally, it forms a tumor.
 Tumors are classified as cancer when they can spread within an organ or to other organs.
 In the neuroendocrine system, the cancer is called a neuroendocrine tumor, or NET.
 When hormone-producing NETs spread to the liver, they can cause symptoms that can make daily life difficult.
+In fact, carcinoid syndrome doesn't necessarily mean your tumor is getting worse.
+In some cases, patients with carcinoid syndrome have stable disease.

 There are about 14,000 people in the US diagnosed with carcinoid syndrome